nullibrew/openamneouniversalcondition/README.md

 * "\_\_token.{{XX}}": SSO Token method XX (for authenticated subjects only)
 * "\_\_req\_\_{{XX}}": request parameter XX (if applicable)

+### Inline parameters
+By default, parameters from the cypherQuery will be sent to Neo4j as parameters.
+However sometimes you want to replace a variable in the query with its value before sending the query to Neo4j.
+A typical usecase is when a node property name is a variable.
+In those cases, you can use inline parameters.
+You still need to have a mapping in cypherQuery for each inline parameter.
+Let's say there are `__env__resource_name: resource_name` and `__env__action: action`" in the cypher query and you want the plugin to replaces their value in the query before sending the query to Neo4j.
+All you need to do is to add `resource_name,action` to inlineParams.
+The support for this feature was added in 2.5.0.

 * * * * *